-- Continued to drive the 4-pillars strategy, investigating the ability of Veyonda® to enhance the effects of oncology treatments in conjunction with radiotherapy, radio-ligand therapy, checkpoint inhibitor therapy and chemotherapy; - LuPIN study (Veyonda® + LuPSMA) survival data (mOS) of 19.7 months presented at major oncology conference.
-Compares favourably with other studies using LuPSMA alone with mOS of 11.6 months (WARMTH) and 15.3 months (VISION study); - DARRT-2-study received Investigational New Drug (IND) approval by the FDA.
-The multi-national trial Phase 2 study is being overseen by international contract research organisation (CRO) Parexel.
-Recruitment of patients to be announced in the near future: - IONIC-1-clinical trial, combining Veyonda® with checkpoint inhibitor Bristol Myers Squibb drug, Opdivo® (nivolumab).
-The study is going to be conducted at multiple Australian sites; - CEP-1 Phase 1a/1b trial findings of positive anti-cancer outcomes in patients with advanced breast, ovarian, lung and prostate cancer were published in the peer-reviewed journal Current Therapeutic Research; - CRO Paraexel is completing site selection in the US for the CEP-2 study, building on the encouraging outcomes of CEP-1; - Recruitment into the NOXCOVID-1 study is complete, Veyonda® was determined to be well tolerated in the dose escalation-phase of the study in patients with compromised lung function; - Continued to develop a pipeline of drug candidates as part of a strategy of expanding the profile of the Company in the global pharmaceutical industry.
+- Continued to drive the '4-Pillars Oncology' strategy, investigating the ability of Veyonda® to enhance the effects of oncology treatments in conjunction with radiotherapy, radioligand therapy, checkpoint inhibitor therapy and chemotherapy; - LuPIN study (Veyonda[®] + LuPSMA) survival data (mOS) of 19.7 months presented at major oncology conference.
+Compares favourably with other studies using LuPSMA alone with mOS of 11.6 months (WARMTH) and 15.3 months (VISION study); - DARRT-2 study received Investigational New Drug (IND) approval by the FDA.
+The multi-national trial Phase 2 study is being overseen by the international contract research organisation (CRO) Parexel; - IONIC-1 clinical trial planning, combining Veyonda[®] with checkpoint inhibitor Bristol Myers Squibb drug, Opdivo[®] (nivolumab).
+The study is going to be conducted at multiple Australian sites;

+- CEP-1 Phase 1a/1b trial findings of positive anti-cancer outcomes in patients with advanced breast, ovarian, lung and prostate cancer were published in the peer-reviewed journal Current Therapeutic Research; - CRO Paraexel is completing site selection in the US for the CEP-2 study, building on the encouraging outcomes of CEP-1; - Recruitment into the NOXCOVID-1 study is complete, Veyonda[®] was determined to be well tolerated in the dose escalationphase of the study in patients with compromised lung function. - Continued to develop a pipeline of drug candidates as part of a strategy of expanding the profile of the Company in the global pharmaceutical industry.